revoconner/Facial-Recognition-Photo-Organiser/README.md

 ## Comparison with other photo management software

-Our focus is on creating a user friendly app to organise photos by person instead of creating an app that does everything photo related making.
+Our focus is on creating a user friendly app to organise photos by person instead of creating an app that does everything photo related, making them cluttered.
 This keeps the UI easy and clean to be user friendly to everyone, not just professionals.

 <table>
   <thead>